ekimekim/gbos/docs/interfaces.md

 ### Graphics

-Currently, the only possible graphics action is to write a tile to the main background tilemap.
+Currently, you can write a tile to the main background tilemap or write to the sprite table.
-You cannot write to the alternate tilemap, or sprite ram.
-This will be fixed soon.
+You cannot write to the alternate tilemap.

 The standard ascii character set is available at 128 + their standard values - eg. the character 'A' is tile number 128+65 = 193.
 This is done so that both the standard and alternate tile indexes